 There's no universal "better" when it comes to moissanite vs lab diamond.
 The right stone is the one that matches your priorities, your budget, and what makes your heart beat faster when you look at your hand.

-• You want the most sparkle possible.
-Moissanite shows intense brilliance and colorful flashes that stand out in almost any lighting.
+- You want the most sparkle possible — intense brilliance and colorful flashes that stand out in almost any lighting.

-• Getting a larger stone within your budget matters.
-For example, with about $1,500, you might choose a 1-carat lab diamond or a roughly 2.5-carat moissanite.
+- Getting a larger stone within your budget matters.
+With about $1,500, you might choose a 1-carat lab diamond or a roughly 2.5-carat moissanite.

-• You like the idea of a gemstone with its own story.
-Moissanite was first discovered in a meteorite crater and isn’t meant to imitate diamonds.
+- You like the idea of a gemstone with its own story — first discovered in a meteorite crater and not meant to imitate diamonds.

 No, moissanite is not the same as a lab-grown diamond.
 Moissanite is silicon carbide (SiC), while lab-grown diamonds are pure carbon, identical to mined diamonds.
 They are entirely different gemstones with distinct optical properties, hardness levels, and price points.